Mathew Fleisch

 San Francisco · (415) 497-9412 · mathew.fleisch@gmail.com · resume.pdf · Blog

 My name is Mathew Fleisch, and I am a Senior Infrastructure/DevOps Engineer from San Francisco.
 I love working on new projects and features, and often times, this means fixing and retrofitting existing products first.
-Every development team I have worked for, from non-profits to Apple, have all had a finite amount of resources, whether that is infrastructure or developer time.
+Every development team I have worked for, from non-profits to large corporations, have all had a finite amount of resources, whether that is in the form of time or cost.
 Throughout my career, I have lived by Larry Wall's philosophy and will automate as much as possible, adopting DevOps principles before there was such a title/role.
 I will try to automate tasks if possible, but if a task requires human input, I will create a tool that can allow someone closer to the data, to maintain it.
 This philosophy frees up developer time and reduces the amount of communication necessary to complete common tasks within the organization.
 I am also a firm believer that building stable CI/CD pipelines increases developer velocity and coupled with adequate testing coverage, can increase confidence in secure, scalable production code.

 #AutomateAllTheThings